California’s Gavin Newsom opposes trans athletes in women’s sports, splitting with progressives

 “I am not wrestling with the fairness issue,” continued Newsom, who played varsity baseball as a college student.
 “I totally agree with you. … I revere sports.
 So, the issue of fairness is completely legit.”

-But Republicans have nonetheless sought to capitalize on the distinctions in public opinion on competitive sports.
+But Republicans have nonetheless sought to capitalize on the cultural touchstone that sports represent in America.

 Trump regularly hammered Democratic nominee Vice President Kamala Harris, Newsom’s fellow Californian, for supporting LGBTQ+ rights.
-Trump’s campaign spent tens of millions of dollars on television and digital ads with the searing summation: “Kamala is for they/them.
+Trump promised at his rallies to get “transgender insanity the hell out of our schools” and “keep men out of women’s sports.”
+His campaign also spent tens of millions of dollars on television and digital ads with the searing summation: “Kamala is for they/them.
 President Trump is for you.”

 “Boy, did I see how you guys were able to weaponize it,” Newsom told Kirk, before yielding to Kirk’s protest and saying instead that the ads were an effective “highlight” during the campaign.

+Since taking office, T rump has threatened to withhold federal money from schools that allow transgender athletes to compete in women’s’ or girls’ events.
+He declared victory on the issue recently when the NCAA, which governs collegiate athletics in the U.S., changed its policy to restrict women’s sporting events to those athletes who were assigned the female gender at birth.
+Previously, the NCAA had a sport-by-sport policy determined by the respective sports’ national or international governing bodies.

+Ward and Menjivar, the California lawmakers, said playing on a team consistent with one’s gender hasn’t been a problem “until Donald Trump began obsessing about it.”

-Kirk, not Newsom, brought up the overall issue during their hour-plus conversation as the two men discussed how Democrats can rebuild a broader coalition of voters.
+Kirk, not Newsom, brought up the overall issue during their hour-plus conversation, which focused in part on how Democrats can rebuild a broader coalition of voters.
 Kirk pressed Newsom on whether he would speak out in opposition to transgender women athletes in competition.

-The governor attempted to mitigate his comments, saying the discussion is about more than the rules of competition.
+The governor attempted to mitigate his comments, saying the discussion is about more than competitive advantage.

 “There’s also a humility and a grace that these poor people are more likely to commit suicide, have anxiety and depression, and the way that people talk down to vulnerable communities is an issue that I have a hard time with, as well,” Newsom said.
 “So, both things I can hold in my hand.
 How can we address this issue with the kind of decency that I think is inherent in you but not always expressed on the issue and at the same time deal with the unfairness.”